MrOnlineCoder/GleedSDL/README.md

 See [basic.cpp](examples/basic.cpp) for a simple example playing Big Buck Bunny short trailer using more low-level `SDL_Movie` object.

 See another [player.cpp](examples/player.cpp) with more high-level `SDL_MoviePlayer` object, which handles all the timing and synchronization for you and is the **recommended way** to use the library, unless you have specific needs.
+It allows also selecting a movie out of different codec variants.

 The API is documented in the header file itself: [SDL_movie.h](include/SDL_movie.h).